nishan-paul-2022/PMICS/3-problems.md

     *   If `A` is corrupted to `A' = 0001...` (a bit flipped from 1 to 0).
     *   And `B` is corrupted to `B' = 1110...` (a bit in the same position flipped from 0 to 1).
     *   The sum `A' + B'` might be the same as `A + B`, causing the error to go undetected.

+    **Example from P4(c):** As shown in Problem 4 part (c), flipping corresponding bits in opposite directions in different bytes can leave the checksum unchanged.

 ## P4.
 1's Complement Practice